AtheMathmo/rusty-machine/README.md

 #### Learning

 The learning module contains machine learning models.
-Currently this only includes a simple Linear Regression model, k-means clustering and feed forward neural networks.
+The machine learning implementations are designed with customizability in mind.
+This means you can control the optimization algorithms but still retain the ease of using default values.
+This is an area I am actively trying to improve on!

+The current algorithms included are:

+- Linear Regression
+- K-Means Clustering
+- Logistic Regression
+- Feed forward neural networks
+- Gaussian Proces regression

 ---